codeigniter4/CodeIgniter4/contributing/pull_request.md

 The codebase maintainers will now be alerted to the submission and someone from the team will respond.
 If your change fails to meet the guidelines, it will be rejected or feedback will be provided to help you improve it.

-Once the maintainer handling your pull request is satisfied with it they will approve the pull request and merge it into the "develop" branch.
+Once the maintainer handling your pull request is satisfied with it, they will approve the pull request and merge it into the "develop" branch.
 Your patch will now be part of the next release!

 ### Keeping your fork up-to-date